 - Database query performance

-- Server resource utilization
+- Server resource utilisation

 - Network connectivity